pjbhakta-outlook/AppSettingsExportImport/README.md

 A complete App Service migration involves:

 1. **Export** - Use `Export-AppServiceApps.ps1` to create migration plan
+2. **Scan Configuration** - Use `Get-AppServiceConfiguration.ps1` to document Phase 4 items
-2. **Create** - Use `Import-AppServiceApps.ps1` to create apps with settings
+3. **Create** - Use `Import-AppServiceApps.ps1` to create apps with settings
-3. **Deploy** - Deploy application code using your preferred method
+4. **Deploy** - Deploy application code using your preferred method
-4. **Configure** - Set up identities, domains, SSL, VNet, etc.
+5. **Configure** - Set up identities, domains, SSL, VNet, etc. (use scan report as checklist)
-5. **Test** - Thoroughly test all functionality
+6. **Test** - Thoroughly test all functionality
-6. **Cutover** - Update DNS and switch traffic
+7. **Cutover** - Update DNS and switch traffic
-7. **Validate** - Monitor and keep old apps as rollback option
+8. **Validate** - Monitor and keep old apps as rollback option

-The scripts automate steps 1-2.
-Steps 3-7 require manual intervention based on your specific application requirements.
+The scripts automate steps 1-3.
+Steps 4-8 require manual intervention based on your specific application requirements.